Disclosure of confidential or proprietary information

 Attackers extract the system prompt and hidden instructions, exposing proprietary logic and guardrails.

-Part of the Deployer AI Risk Register, an open-source resource developed by MindXO.
+See all Data, privacy & content liability risks →Part of the Deployer AI Risk Register, an open-source resource powered by MindXO.
 Version 1.0, 3 July 2026.
 Derived from the MIT AI Risk Repository (V4, December 2025) under CC BY 4.0; an independent derivative work, not endorsed by or affiliated with MIT.
 Sub-risk decomposition references MITRE ATLAS™ v5.6.0 (© 2021-2026 The MITRE Corporation, reproduced and distributed with permission).
 ISO/IEC and EU AI Act references are by number only.
 License: CC BY 4.0.
 Full attribution and licensing.